BreffJaun/pb-final-project/README.md

 For each need, you have 3 things to choose from to satisfy it.
 These 3 choices consist of a good, a bad and a neutral one.
 Every decision also has an impact on the other needs.
 Note this to satisfy his fluffy highness.

-**1. Hunger: Feed your Pet with a selection of several foods** The following choices are available to select:
+**1. Hunger: Feed your Pet with a selection of several foods**

+  The following choices are available to select:
-- Tuna ("that makes me full, but not satisfied")
+- Tuna
-- Usual Cat food from the Supermarket  ("are you Kidding me?")
+- Usual Cat food from the Supermarket
-- Lasagne ("let's do the Garfield way, you may kiss the paw now")
+- Lasagne

-**2. Thirst: Quench the thirst of his fluffiness with several drinks** The following choices are available to select:
+**2. Thirst: Quench the thirst of his fluffiness with several drinks**

+  The following choices are available to select:
-- delicious milk ("uhh mewow")
+- delicious milk
-- water ("Go away with the cheap booze.....but thanks loyal human")
+- water
-- Prosecco ("just a little dropplet for my royal paw")
+- Prosecco

-**3. Health: Means here more a nervous breakdown or a "meowlife crisis" of his purrriness** The following choices are available to select:
+**3. Health: Means here more a nervous breakdown or a "meowlife crisis" of his purrriness**

+  The following choices are available to select:
-- massage your pet ("yeahh...this point in the neck, yeahh exactly")
+- massage your pet
-- stroke the belly ("purr purr....purr it's better now")
+- stroke the belly
-- kiss the paw ("but was also time for this my loyal human")
+- kiss the paw

-**4. Mood: play with....or even better, play for your majesty, to amuse him** The following choices are available to select:
+**4. Mood: play with....or even better, play for your majesty, to amuse him**

+  The following choices are available to select:
-- throw a ball ("do i look like i'm running after it?
-Run yourself, I am royalty and this is beneath me.")
+- throw a ball
-- dance for your cat ("dance little monkey...dance!")
+- dance for your cat
-- turn on the TV and give him the remote control ("Finally I can continue watching "How to sell drugs online (fast)".
-Be quite little human")
+- turn on the TV and give him the remote control
 ------------------------------------------------------------------

 ## **What has to be programmed to realize the Project?**